normanalie/etsuko/README.md

  - Setup your Discord's Developper Credentials in `.env` file.
 You have an example in `.env.example`
  - Run `npm i`
  - Run `npm run start`
+ - Once you finished your code, open a PR